SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 The wire format is typically `byte[]` (that is true for the RabbiMQt binder), but it is governed by the binder implementation in use.

-In Steeltoe Streams, message transformation is accomplished with an `Steeltoe.Messaging.Converter.IMessageConverter`.
+In Steeltoe Stream, message transformation is accomplished with an `Steeltoe.Messaging.Converter.IMessageConverter`.

 ### Overview